Article: Which watch winder for a Rolex Daytona? TPD setting and caliber 4130

 | Daytona platinum | 116506 / 126506 | 4130 | BOTH | 650 |

 What the data says.
-Rolex does not publish any differentiated recommendations for Caliber 4130.
-All reference technical databases – including that of Rotation Horlogère, which covers 314 Rolex references – classify the Daytona as BOTH 650 TPD.
+Rolex does not publish any differentiated recommendations for the Calibre 4130.
+All reference technical databases — including that of Rotation Horlogère, which covers 314 Rolex references — classify the Daytona as BOTH 650 TPD.
 The CW vs. BOTH debate is based on community observation, not official technical documentation.
 A CW 650 TPD setting presents no mechanical risk and can be tested without fear.

-Which winder to choose for a Daytona?
+Which Winder to Choose for a Daytona?

 The Daytona is rarely alone.
 It often shares space with one or more other Rolex watches — Submariner, GMT-Master, Sky-Dweller — whose TPD settings may vary.
 The ideal winder for a Daytona is one that allows independent programming per watch.

-For a single Daytona
+For a Solo Daytona

 An individual winder with adjustable TPD is sufficient.
 The 650 BOTH setting is applied once, and the watch is kept running continuously.
-Le Diplomate is designed for this profile: discreet, silent, TPD adjustable via touch screen.
+The Diplomate is designed for this profile: discreet, silent, TPD adjustable via touch screen.

-For a mixed Rolex collection
+For a Mixed Rolex Collection

 If the Daytona shares a winder with other watches, a multi-module model with independent programming is essential.
 Each slot is configured separately: 650 BOTH for the Daytona and Submariner, 800 BOTH if a Sky-Dweller reference 326xxx is present.

-Common errors with the Daytona on a winder
+Common Errors with the Daytona on a Winder

 - Using a fixed CW mode on a shared winder.
 If the winder also accommodates bidirectional watches, a global CW mode halves the winding efficiency of these other watches.

-- Placing the Daytona on a winder with undocumented fixed TPD.
-For a watch worth €15,000–€30,000, an adjustable TPD winder is a proportionate investment.
+- Placing the Daytona on an undocumented fixed TPD winder.
+For a watch worth €15,000–30,000, an adjustable TPD winder is a proportionate investment.

 FAQ

-650 turns per day in bidirectional mode (BOTH).
-This setting applies to all modern Daytona references equipped with Caliber 4130, whether they are steel versions (116500LN, 126500LN), gold (116508, 126508) or platinum (116506, 126506).
+650 turns per day in bidirectional (BOTH) mode.
+This setting applies to all modern Daytona references equipped with Calibre 4130, whether steel versions (116500LN, 126500LN), gold (116508, 126508), or platinum (116506, 126506).

 Can a Daytona be placed on the same winder as a Submariner or a GMT-Master?

-Yes, provided that each slot is independently programmable.
+Yes, provided each slot is independently programmable.
 The Daytona, Submariner, and GMT-Master all share the same setting: 650 TPD BOTH.
 They can coexist on a multi-module winder without differentiated adjustment.

 The TPD setting does not change according to the case material: 650 BOTH for all Daytonas.
-However, the value of a platinum or set Daytona further justifies the investment in a winder with biometric security.
+However, the value of a platinum or gem-set Daytona further justifies the investment in a winder with biometric security.

 Leave a comment